-- Note 1.
-The investment gain or loss recognized by the company is based on the financial statements of the investees audited by the CPA of the parent company in Taiwan and accounted for under the equity method, except for the financial statements of 3Y Power, 3Y Power Technology Inc. and Luckyied Co. which are audited by other CPA. - Note 2.
+Note 1.
+The investment gain or loss recognized by the company is based on the financial statements of the investees audited by the CPA of the parent company in Taiwan and accounted for under the equity method, except for the financial statements of 3Y Power (3Y Power Technology Inc.)

+Note 2.
 The profit and loss of the sub-subsidiary has been consolidated into the profit and loss of the subsidiary.
 The transactions between the Company and each subsidiary of the Group including sales transaction amount, accounts receivable and payable, carrying amount of long-term equity investment and investment profit and loss recognized in the current period, have been eliminated in preparing the consolidated financial statements.